-5.4 Verifying Evidence and Assessment Results
+4.4 Verifying Evidence and Assessment Results

-The starting point is that an audit is taking place (both internal or external audit).
-Some results (evidence and assessment results) have been obtained from the audit process and the objective for the auditors is to verify them with the evidence and assessment results hashes values recorded on the Blockchain so as to guarantee that they have not been tampered with.
+The starting point is that an audit is taking place (either internal or external audit).
+Some results (evidence, assessment results and compliance results) have been obtained from the audit process and the objective for the auditors is to verify them with the evidence, assessment and compliance results hashes values recorded on the Blockchain so as to guarantee that they have not been tampered with.

-Evidence and assessment results are not directly stored in the Blockchain, as they are considered sensitive information for the CSPs.
-Instead, evidence and assessment results hashes are stored, avoiding data disclosure but ensuring data integrity as:
+Evidence, assessment, and compliance results are not directly stored in the Blockchain, as they are considered sensitive information for the CSPs.
+Instead, their hashes are stored, avoiding data disclosure but ensuring data integrity as:

 - Each evidence/assessment result value is assigned a specific hash.
-Any slightest change in the evidence/assessment result value will result in a change in the hash. - If the hash does not change, the evidence/assessment value has not been tampered; if the hash changes, the evidence/assessment value has been tampered (we do not know the specific change in the value, but we know that it has changed.
-By this way, current evidence/assessments results cannot be considered as valid.
+Any slightest change in the evidence/assessment result value will result in a change in the hash.
+The compliance result value is a special case as its entropy is low and its value can be easily deduced from the hash.
+For this reason, as explained in section 4.3.2, a random number hash can be added to the input hash to increase its entropy and enhance the security.
+This is the value recorded on the trustworthiness system to avoid compliance result disclosure. - If the hash does not change, the evidence/assessment/compliance value has not been tampered; if the hash changes, the evidence/assessment/compliance value has been tampered (we do not know the specific change in the value, but we know that it has changed.
+By this way, current evidence/assessments/compliance results cannot be considered as valid.

-There are several ways auditors could make this verification through the MEDINA framework, depending on the point the current evidence/assessment results hashes are obtained to be compared with those recorded on the Blockchain.
-The next subsections analyse different options.
+There are several ways auditors could make this verification through the MEDINA framework depending on the point the current evidence/assessment results hashes are obtained to be compared with those recorded on the Blockchain.
+This section analyses different options.

-5.4.1 Calculation of Hashes in the Orchestrator
+4.4.1 Calculation of Hashes in the Orchestrator

-The auditors directly obtain the evidence/assessment results hashes from the Orchestrator (using its graphical interface) and compare them with the hashes recorded on the Blockchain.
+The auditors directly obtain the evidence/assessment/compliance results hashes from the Orchestrator (using its graphical interface) and compare them with the hashes recorded on the Blockchain.
 There are different options:

-• The Orchestrator, which has calculated the current evidence/assessment results hashes, can directly verify these values with those recorded on the Blockchain through the MEDINA Evidence Trustworthiness Management System API, as it is shown in Figure 9.
-As a result, a TRUE or FALSE indication would be received on the Orchestrator and would be shown through the Orchestrator user interface.
+The Orchestrator, which has calculated the current evidence/assessment results hashes, can directly verify these values with those recorded on the Blockchain through the MEDINA Evidence Trustworthiness Management System API as shown in Figure 6.
+As a result, a TRUE or FALSE indication would be received in the Orchestrator and would be shown through the Orchestrator user interface.